-Best High-Yield Online Savings Accounts of September 2024
+Best High-Yield Savings Accounts of November 2024

 Many banks now offer high-yield savings accounts with rates above 5.00%.
 That’s far above the average rate of a traditional savings account: currently 0.45%.
 If you have just $5,000 in savings, moving that money into a high-yield savings account results in an extra $227 in annual interest earnings.